Introduction

 Course bibliography

-The textbook that we are going to follow closely is Public Finance and Public Policy, by Jonathan Gruber.
-The most recent edition is the 6th edition, 2019, but the course is mostly based on the 5th edition, 2016.
-Bibliography chapters often have a section explaining the US public system.
-Reading of these sections is optional.
+The textbook that we follow closely is Public Finance and Public Policy, by Jonathan Gruber.
+The course is mostly based on the 5th edition, 2016.
+Bibliography chapters often have a section explaining the US public system: reading of these sections is optional.
+We also cover during the semester three required reading papers and one chapter of Atkinson and Stiglitz’ classic 1980 textbook (see the readings schedule above).

 Besides that, it is important to follow the slides and class notes because I will bring data about Brazil that are not in the book (like all the others, the textbook is American), in addition to some derivations and models that I think are important.